MicrosoftDocs/windows-powershell-docs/docset/windows/hyper-v/Add-VMNetworkAdapterExtendedAcl.md

 ```

 ### -RemotePort
 Specifies the remote port for the ACL.
+A port range format can also be used (i.e. "49152-49182", for example).
 For an inbound TCP or UDP packet, the remote port is the source port.
 For an outbound packet, the remote port is the destination port.